Bob-TheBot/BobTimes/docs/LAB_01_GETTING_STARTED.md

 - ✅ Set up image generation with fallback options
 - ✅ Generate your first minimal newspaper
 - ✅ Understand the basic workflow and data models
+- ✅ Make agents aware of the current date

 ## 📋 Prerequisites